bendechrai/write-your-own-web-store-in-hours/STEP-0-PRE-WORKSHOP.md

 - [x] Check your ✉️ email for a verification link
 - [x] Set an **Account name** in the [Stripe > Settings > Account details](https://dashboard.stripe.com/account) area

-## Netlify Account
+## GitPod

-> The Netlify platform provides modern build workflows, serverless functions and a global Edge Network to deliver the most performant, secure and scalable websites and applications.
+> Gitpod is an open source developer platform that allows you to easily spin-up fresh dev environments for any task.

-- [x] Sign up for a [Netlify account](https://ben.sc/netlify-signup) 👉
+- [x] Sign in to [GitPod](https://gitpod.io/) with your GitHub account 👉
-- [x] Check your ✉️ email for a verification link
-- [x] Complete or skip the 🙋 profile personalization questions
+- Choose to "Continue with 10 hours per month"
+- Choose an edtor (this workshp assumes you're using VS Code in the Browser)
+- Tell GitPod more about yourself

+Once you see the "No Workspaces" page, you can stop.
+We'll create a workspace in the next step.

 ![spacer](workshop-assets/readme-images/spacer.png)